Hillscheid: Transport

+Since the branch line of the Engers-Au railway from Grenzau to Hillscheid is out of service, Hillscheid is only served by local busses.

+The village is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 401.

-Bundesstraße 49 linking Koblenz and Montabaur lies 5 km to the south.
+The Bundesstraße 49 is linking Koblenz and Montabaur lies 5 km to the south.
 The A 48 with its Höhr-Grenzhausen interchange (AS 12) lies 6 km away.

 There was a stop of the branch line Grenzau - Höhr-Grenzhausen - Hillscheid of the Engers-Au railway in Hillscheid which is out of service today.

 Education

 In Hillscheid there is a primary school with a sport hall.
 Also there are Catholic and communal kindergartens.

 Other

 At is found a 99-m-tall transmitter owned by Deutsche Telekom AG, which bears the nickname Alarmstange (roughly, “signal mast”).